MatthewSullivn/LeakLens/README.md

 # LeakLens - See What Your Wallet Leaks

-A blockchain surveillance exposure tool for Solana.
-Built for the [encrypt.trade](https://encrypt.trade) hackathon.
+Solana wallet surveillance exposure tool.
+Built for the Solana Privacy Hackathon and submitted for the [encrypt.trade](https://encrypt.trade) Track 1 bounty (Educate users about mass financial surveillance, $500).

 <div align="center">
   <a href="https://www.youtube.com/watch?v=PLACEHOLDER">